edwelo/sis_repeaters/ReadMe.md

 Status:
 Page works fine.
-Report stats have been checked by manual counting for Koror grade 4 2017
+Report stats have been checked by manual counting of Koror grade 4 2017 data